Epoxycraft

 This month’s Trade Secret investigates how to avoid leakages when filling a hole with epoxy on a vertical surface.
 These techniques will help you use your epoxy effectively, keep surfaces clean and avoid waste.
 Thanks to the laws of gravity, filling a vertical hole is a relatively simple task.
 However, things become more difficult when ...
 TRADE SECRET: Filling a horizontal hole with epoxy More

-TRADE SECRE: Filling and fairing with marine epoxy
+Filling and fairing with marine epoxy

 Whatever your boat is made of it’s likely that, at some point, you’ve had to fill and fair damaged areas.
 Conducting a marine epoxy boat repair, as opposed to using other types of resin systems, creates a strong bond that is water resistant and easy to sand.
 Filling and fairing with marine epoxy is widely ...
-TRADE SECRE: Filling and fairing with marine epoxy More
+Filling and fairing with marine epoxy More

 TRADE SECRET: Fibreglass boat repair – replacing stringers